 - What you have paid for all the covered drugs you have gotten since you started with your first drug purchase of the year.
 (See Section 6.2 for more information about how Medicare calculates your out-of-pocket costs.)
-This includes: - o Plus plan: The \$435 you paid when you were in the Deductible Stage. - Value plan: The \$435 you paid when you were in the Deductible Stage for drugs in Tiers 3, 4 and 5. - o The total you paid as your share of the cost for your drugs during the Initial Coverage Stage. - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
-(If you were enrolled in a different Part D plan at any time during 2020, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)
+This includes: - Plus plan: The \$445 you paid when you were in the Deductible Stage. - Premier plan: The \$445 you paid when you were in the Deductible Stage for drugs in Tiers 3 (excluding select insulins if you do not receive "Extra Help"), 4 and 5. - The total you paid as your share of the cost for your drugs during the Initial Coverage Stage. - What the plan has paid as its share of the cost for your drugs during the Initial Coverage Stage.
+(If you were enrolled in a different Part D plan at any time during 2021, the amount that plan paid during the Initial Coverage Stage also counts toward your total drug costs.)

 The Explanation of Benefits (EOB) that we send to you will help you keep track of how much you and the plan, as well as any third parties, have spent on your behalf during the year.
-Many people do not reach the \$4,020 limit in a year.
+Many people do not reach the \$4,130 limit in a year.

-We will let you know if you reach this \$4,020 amount.
+We will let you know if you reach this \$4,130 amount.
 If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.

-SECTION 6

-During the Coverage Gap Stage:

-- Plus plan: you receive a discount on brand-name drugs and pay no more than 25% of the costs for generic drugs - Value plan: the plan provides some drug coverage
+SECTION 6 During the Coverage Gap Stage: Plus plan: you receive a discount on brand-name drugs and pay no more than 25% of the costs for generic drugs Premier plan: the plan provides some drug coverage

-Section 6.1

-You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,350
+Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,550